 Obviously, you never want to share sensitive financial information like your bank account or credit card numbers (!).
 But I also discourage business owners from sharing info like financial projections, quotas or earnings.
 While this can be acceptable in certain industries (e.g., online marketers often share monthly income reports), this isn’t the norm in most industries.

-9. Sharing posts or links that aren’t substantiated
+9. Sharing posts or links that aren’t substantiated in social media

 Before sharing a post or article that could be controversial or sensational, always be sure to do your homework.
 Sharing posts that end up being scams (or that are simply inaccurate) can send the message that you’re naïve or that you don’t care enough to fact-check.
 And it goes without saying: before sharing ANY link, be sure to click on it yourself first!